dmlc/gluon-cv/docs/index.rst

-GluonVision: a Deep Learning Toolkit for Computer Vision
+GluonCV: a Deep Learning Toolkit for Computer Vision
 ========================================================

-GluonVision provides implementations of state-of-the-art (SOTA) deep learning algorithms in computer vision.
+GluonCV provides implementations of state-of-the-art (SOTA) deep learning algorithms in computer vision.
 It is designed for helping engineers, researchers, and students to quickly prototype products, validate new ideas, and learning computer vision.

-GluonVision features:
+GluonCV features:

 1. training scripts that reproduces SOTA results reported in latest papers,